wjvanderlaan/ubuntu_desktop_20.04_vfio/README.md

     #  Scope :                                                                                      #
     #  Ubuntu 20.04 Desptop and an NVIDIA GTX 960 to be used in a QEMU/KVM Windows virtual machine  #
     #  Goal is to use the graphics card capabilities in Autodesk Fusion 360                         #
+    #  An additional graphics card is required for the "hypervisor" O.S.                            #
     #################################################################################################

 First add parameters to /etc/default/grub: